grilledcheesesandwich/qdis/python/doc/introduction.md

 Also it should be possible to analyze a large amount of binaries and find common patterns, perform data mining.

-For this reason I want to experiment with symbolic evaluation (ref), abstract evaluation (ref), partial dynamic evaluation (ref) etc.
+For this reason I want to make it easier to experiment with symbolic evaluation (ref), abstract evaluation (ref), partial dynamic evaluation (ref) etc.

 Reuse
 -------------
 Over the years there has been shockingly little reuse, not only of code but also of ideas in software.
 Every generation of hardware, the fast pace in the sector gives the idea that every little thing has to be invented again.
 Much of the history is simply lost.
-How can we ever advance if we don't learn from the mistakes in the past, and to make software engineering evolve to a stable discipline instead of franctic buzzword bingo?
+How can we ever advance if we don't learn from the mistakes in the past, and how to make software engineering evolve to a stable discipline instead of franctic buzzword bingo?

 Even though the problems back then are, mostly, the same ones as we're trying to solve now.
 Even with all the churn in